 How I Grew a New Blog from 0 to 1,000 Pinterest Followers

-So this was for my frugal lifestyle blog, Tuxedo Cats and Coffee.
-The short answer is that I followed 3,000 relevant people on Pinterest, and a portion of those people followed me back.
+So this was for my lifestyle blog, Tuxedo Cats and Coffee.
+The short answer is that I followed a whole bunch of relevant people on Pinterest, and a portion of those people followed me back.
 To some extent, social media is just a numbers game.
-The more people you follow and the more you post (assuming you’re posting and followers relevant content and not just spam :)), the more you’ll grow.
+The more people you follow and the more you post (assuming you’re posting and following relevant content and not just spam :)), the more you’ll grow.
 (Boring, right?)
+And unless you’re Kim K, you’re going to have to be the one to put yourself out there first.

 But that’s kind of a lame answer so I’ll give you some more tips that also helped me grow my Pinterest followers. 🙂